Yladx/AppDev_Qricket/README.md

 A Flutter application that provides an object-oriented, event-based feedback system with star ratings.
 Each event has its own dedicated feedback section with existing comments that always remain visible, and users can add, edit, and delete their own feedback.
 Feedback is always tied to a unique event by a 10-digit numeric event ID.

+**Recent Improvements:**
+- Existing comments now display a feedback title above the comment text for better clarity.
+- The feedback form is fully scrollable and supports long feedback without overflow errors.
+- The event list (home screen) updates immediately with new feedback and ratings after returning from the feedback screen—no manual refresh needed.

 ## 📦 Libraries Used

 - **Flutter**: UI framework for building cross-platform apps